RxLaboratory/OCA/README.md

 - `opacity`: *float*, the opacity of the layer in the range [0.0 - 1.0].
 Default `1.0`
 - `visible`: *boolean*, whether the layer is activated/visible.
 Default `true`
 - `reference`: *boolean*, whether the layer is a guide or reference, and should not be rendered.
 Default `false`
+- `passThrough`: *boolean*, whether the layer is in pass through mode.
+Only for grouplayer.

 #### Frame object Specs